publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schII/m__us_usc_t21_s958.md

     (g) __Scope of authorized activity__

-        Persons registered by the Attorney General under this section to import or export controlled substances or list I chemicals may import or export (and for the purpose of so importing or exporting, may possess) such substances to the extent authorized by their registration and in conformity with the other provisions of this subchapter and subchapter I of this chapter.
+        Persons registered by the Attorney General under this section to import or export controlled substances or list I chemicals may import or export (and for the purpose of so importing or exporting, may possess) such substances to the extent authorized by their registration and in conformity with the other provisions of this subchapter and subchapter I.

     (h) __Separate registrations for each principal place of business__